OGNITIO/eventhon/README.md

 ### Marathon Configuration

-As the program listen and serve POSTed events at `/callbacks`, you might add the follow options when running Marathon:
+As the program listens and serves POSTed events at `/callbacks`, you might add the follow options when running Marathon:

 ```